HasithaAbeysekera/CITS3403-Project/README.md

 	- pip install flask-migrate
 	- pip install  flask-login

+3. In terminal `set FLASK_APP=project.py` or for Mac `export FLASK_APP=project.py`

-3. To prepopulate database run `python prepop.py`
+4. To prepopulate database run `python prepop.py`

-4. `flask run` to run the website locally
+5. `flask run` to run the website locally

-5. Navigate to localhost:5000 or 127.0.0.1:5000
+6. Navigate to localhost:5000 or 127.0.0.1:5000

 ## Logins